glisak/Rhetos-wiki/What-is-Rhetos.md

   * Write high-quality implementations of standard patterns and reuse them.
 * **Declarative programming** helps reduce the difference between the requirements and the code, and separate business logic from technology details.
   * Try to develop most of the application's business logic by simply declaring the features.
-  * Reduce the amount if the imperative code in order to decrease code coupling and increase long-term maintainability.
+  * Reduce the amount of the imperative code in order to decrease code coupling and increase long-term maintainability.
-  * Developers are encouraged to recognize business and technology patterns, and create DSL concepts to simplify the use for those patterns in the business application development.
+  * Developers are encouraged to recognize business and technology patterns, and create DSL concepts to simplify the use of those patterns in the business application development.
->   Rhetos DSL concept are able to encapsulate a much larger scope of patterns than just writing a reusable class or a function.
+>   Rhetos DSL concepts are able to encapsulate a much larger scope of patterns than just writing a reusable class or a function.
 The implemented pattern can affect any part of the system, from the database structure to the web API, extend other existing features or implement the crosscutting concerns.
 * **Code decoupling and Extensibility**
   * Each feature is implemented as a DSL concept with minimal number of dependencies.
   * Additional features are added as an extension from outside, not increasing complexity of the existing features' implementation.